harleydutton/tabula-rasa/meta/rejected/DTMS checks.md

-"Does this make sense?" checks are a bad idea because they turn everything they apply to into a [[Mother May I]]
+"Does this make sense?" checks are a bad idea because they turn everything they apply to into a [[Mother May I]].

+This opposes the pillar of being [[Empowering]]

 ---